 - Work with vessel-operating common carriers as shippers

-Have any questions concerning your FMC-48 bond?
-Talk to a surety specialist today by calling 1 (800) 308-4358 or complete our bond request form online and an expert will contact you immediately.
+Talk to a surety specialist about your FMC Bond today by calling 1 (800) 308-4358 or complete our bond request form online and an expert will contact you immediately.

 What’s the fine print?

-Your Ocean Transportation Intermediary bond can be canceled with 30 days’ written notice to the Commission.
-If the bond is canceled, the OTI’s license will be revoked, as they cannot operate without active acceptable proof of financial responsibility.
+- If the bond is canceled, the OTI’s license will be revoked – OTIs cannot operate without active acceptable proof of financial responsibility.

 What are you waiting for?
 Fill out our online bond request form now to receive a no-obligation quote!